Eating Disorder Therapy in Palm Beach & Jupiter Florida

 No matter which disorder you or your family member may have, early detection and treatment are key!
 A team approach consisting of a psychologist (or other therapist specializing in eating disorders), a medical doctor, and a nutritionist is essential for monitoring each individual’s progress.

-Please contact Dr. Laura Ellick (516-635-6186) at Ricci Psychology of the Palm Beaches if you have questions or would like to schedule a consultation.
+Please contact Dr. Laura Ellick (516-635-6186) at Ricci Psychology Partners if you have questions or would like to schedule a consultation.